kls2177/lead_poisoning/README.md

 #### American Community Survey geographical shapefiles for NYC zipcodes and NY State counties:

-*Note: The zipcode shapefile is included in the data directory but the county shapefile was too large to upload to github.*
+*Note: The zipcode shapefile is included in the data directory but the county shapefile was too large to upload to github.
+This will need to be downloaded by the user to their local repo.*

 ftp://ftp2.census.gov/geo/tiger/TIGER2014/